Panopto/WatchFolderService/README.md

 This service uploads files using credentials stored in config file for its installer

-This service watches the designated folder and uploads any .mp4 files that has not been uploaded before or has been uploaded but had its last write time changed since the last upload
+This service watches the designated folder and uploads any files with designated extensions that has not been uploaded before or has been uploaded but had its last write time changed since the last upload